-Orbsen Therapeutics use patented technology to purify stromal (stem) cells, which by 2016 they expect to begin injecting into patients with diabetic kidney disease as part of the first-in-man trials.
+Orbsen Therapeutics use patented technology to purify stromal (stem) cells, and the trial is currently treating patients with diabetic kidney disease as part of the first-in-man trials.

-The trials will take place in Galway, Belfast, Birmingham and Bergamo, using 48 patients with the hope of the treatment slowing down or eradicating the patient’s kidney disease.
+The trial is taking place in Galway, Belfast, Birmingham and Bergamo, using 48 patients with the hope of the treatment slowing down or eradicating the patient’s kidney disease.

 The research project is a collaboration with 11 European partners and builds on the EU-funded project REDDSTAR which uses stromal cells to treat diabetes mellitus.

-CCMI will manufacture stem cell batches as part of this project.
+CCMI are currently manufacture stem cell batches as part of this project.

 More information on the trial is avaiable to view on http://nephstrom.eu/